Dwight Ramos

-Dwight Ramos (born September 2, 1998) is a Filipino-American professional basketball player for Levanga Hokkaido of the Japanese B.League.
+Dwight Ramos (born September 2, 1998) is a Filipino-American professional basketball player for the Levanga Hokkaido of the B.League.
 He played college basketball for the Ateneo Blue Eagles of the University Athletic Association of the Philippines (UAAP).
-He has also played for the Philippines national basketball team.
+He represented the Philippines in international competitions as a member of the 2023 FIBA Basketball World Cup squad.

-Early life and education
+Early life

-Ramos was born on September 2, 1998, in the United States in West Covina, California to Artemio Ramos from Ilocos Sur and Liliya Ramos from Russia.
+Ramos was born on September 2, 1998, in West Covina, California, to Artemio Ramos, originally from Ilocos Sur, and Liliya Ramos, who is from Russia.
 He is the eldest of three children.
-Ramos is second cousins with Miss Universe Bahrain 2022 Evlin Abdullah-Khalifa, by way of their mothers being cousins.

 High school career

-He played for the Mustangs, the varsity basketball team of Walnut High School, under head coach Joe Khouzam.
+Ramos started taking basketball seriously in eighth grade.
+He went to Mater Dei High School, an athletic powerhouse where he had NBA lottery pick Stanley Johnson as his teammate.
+Due to the commute to Mater Dei taking too much time, his grades started to slip.
+This led to him transferring to Walnut High School, which was closer to his home.
+He played for the Walnut Mustangs, the high school varsity basketball team then coached by Joe Khouzam.

 College career

 US NCAA

-While Ramos was still in high school, he was contacted by coach Tab Baldwin who tried to recruit him to play for Ateneo de Manila University's Blue Eagles in the Philippines once he graduates.
+While Ramos was still in high school, he was contacted by coaches Tab Baldwin and Franz Pumaren who tried to recruit him to play in the Philippines for Ateneo de Manila University's Blue Eagles and Adamson University's Soaring Falcons respectively.
 However he decided to forego from playing for Ateneo to continue his college basketball career in the United States.

 Ramos during his attendance at Fullerton campus of California State University played for the Cal State Fullerton Titans basketball team.
 He suited up for the team in the NCAA Division I from 2016 to 2018.
 He then went on to play for the Broncos of California State Polytechnic University in Pomona for one season in the NCAA Division II.